javascript-parametros-funcion

 What are function parameters and what types are there in JavaScript

-Parameters are variables that are declared in the definition of a function and act as “containers” for values that are passed to that function.
+Parameters are variables declared in a function’s definition that act as “containers” for values passed to that function.

-This allows functions to be much more reusable and versatile than if they could only always do the same thing.
+This allows functions to be much more reusable and versatile than if they could only do the same thing every time.

 The basic syntax of a function with parameters is as follows: